metacpan/metacpan-cpan-extracted/distros/T/TheSchwartz/README.md

 # PASSING IN AN EXISTING DRIVER

-You can pass in a existing `Data::Object::Driver::DBI` object which also allows you to reuse exist Database handles like so:
+You can pass in a existing [Data::ObjectDriver](https://metacpan.org/pod/Data%3A%3AObjectDriver) object which also allows you to reuse exist Database handles like so:

         my $dbh = DBI->connect( $dsn, "root", "", {